Transportation Systems Management & Operations:

-The Transportation Equity Act for the 21st Century (TEA-21), signed into law on June 9, 1998, reinforces the Federal commitment to manage and operate the nation's transportation system.
-Under TEA-21, the Federal-aid Highway Program continues eligibility of operating costs for traffic monitoring, management, and control.
-The legislation defines operating costs as including labor costs, administrative costs, costs of utilities and rent, and other costs associated with the continuous management and operation of traffic systems, such as integrated traffic control systems, incident management programs, and traffic control centers.(1) An "operational improvement" continues to mean a capital improvement for installation of traffic surveillance and control equipment; computerized signal systems; motorist information systems; integrated traffic control systems; incident management programs; transportation demand management facilities; strategies, and programs; and such other capital improvements to public roads as the Secretary may designate, by regulation.(2) By definition, an operational improvement still does not include restoration or rehabilitating improvements; construction of additional lanes, interchanges, and grade separations; and construction of a new facility on a new location.
+The Moving Ahead for Progress in the 21st Century (MAP-21), signed into law on July 6, 2012, reinforces the Federal commitment to manage and operate the nation's transportation system.
+Under MAP-21, the Federal-aid Highway Program continues eligibility of operating costs for traffic monitoring, management, and control.
+The legislation defines operating costs as including labor costs, administrative costs, costs of utilities and rent, and other costs associated with the continuous operation of traffic systems, such as integrated traffic control systems, incident management programs, and traffic control centers.(4) An "operational improvement" continues to mean a capital improvement for installation of traffic surveillance and control equipment; computerized signal systems; motorist information systems; integrated traffic control systems; incident management programs; transportation demand management facilities; strategies, and programs; and such other capital improvements to public roads as the Secretary may designate, by regulation.(5) By definition, an operational improvement still does not include restoration or rehabilitating improvements; construction of additional lanes, interchanges, and grade separations; and construction of a new facility on a new location.

-For both National Highway System (NHS) and Surface Transportation Program (STP), TEA-21 continues the eligibility of capital and operating costs for traffic monitoring, management, and control facilities and programs.(3) Also, TEA-21 clarifies the eligibility of NHS and STP funds for Intelligent Transportation Systems (ITS) capital improvements to specifically allow funds to be spent for infrastructure-based ITS capital improvements.(4)
+For both NHPP and STP, MAP-21 continues the eligibility of capital and operating costs for traffic monitoring, management, and control facilities and programs.(6) Also, MAP-21 clarifies the eligibility of NHPP and STP funds for Intelligent Transportation Systems (ITS) capital improvements to specifically allow funds to be spent for infrastructure-based ITS capital improvements.(7)

-For the Congestion Mitigation and Air Quality Improvement Program, TEA-21 continues to include the establishment or operation of a traffic monitoring, management, and control facility or program as potentially eligible projects.(5) TEA-21 also explicitly adds, as an eligible condition for funding, programs or projects that improve traffic flow, including projects to improve signalization, construct high occupancy vehicle lanes, improve intersections, and implement ITS strategies.(6)
+For the Congestion Mitigation and Air Quality Improvement Program, MAP-21 continues to include the establishment or operation of a traffic monitoring, management, and control facility or program as potentially eligible projects.(8) MAP-21 also explicitly continues, as an eligible condition for funding, programs or projects that improve traffic flow, including projects to improve signalization, construct high occupancy vehicle lanes, improve intersections, and implement ITS strategies.(9)

-This interpretation is consistent with the FHWA Strategic Plan, specifically related to the Mobility Goal and the Strategic Objective to "Improve the operation of the highway systems and intermodal linkages to increase transportation access for all people and commodities."
-In light of TEA-21, which reaffirms and increases the Federal commitment to manage and operate the nation's surface transportation system, this interpretation is also consistent with the intent of Congress.
+This interpretation is consistent with the FHWA Strategic Plan, specifically related to System Performance and the Strategic Objective to "make significant improvements to critical aspects of highway system performance and condition."
+In light of MAP-21, which reaffirms and increases the Federal commitment to manage and operate the nation's surface transportation system, this interpretation is also consistent with the intent of Congress.